The Zero Waste Coffee Project

 Absolutely!
 We already did a couple of subsidized programs to check the feasibility of all of these side streams.
 I do have a complete picture of where to go first, what to do, which market is the right one for us, but for the moment we want to focus on the production and distribution of Dutch Gum®.
 We're a small team with a core of only five people.

 Technically we are ready to move to the next step, but as you know, if you extract natural caffeine, water binding fiber or whatever from a new source like coffee pulp, it requires regulatory approval.
-You have to prove that your products are not a health risk, and this takes time and a lot of effort, even if the process is easier now that cascara as a whole is already approved in the EU, at least for limited uses (beverages).
+You have to prove that your products are not a health risk, and this takes time and a lot of effort, even if the process is easier now that cascara as a whole is already approved in the EU, at least for limited uses in beverages.
 It's not easy to get a new food product or ingredient to the market.

 If someone wants to visit you, where can he or she find you?